Free Walking Tour Berlin

 The Legacy of the Berlin Wall

-The fall of the Berlin Wall symbolized the end of the Cold War and the dawning of a new era in international relations.
-It showcased the power of collective action and the resilience of those who longed for freedom.
+The breaking down of the Berlin Wall marked as the demarcation between Cold War and a new globe politics.
+It indicated the feasibility ofthe joint endeavors and the hope of those, who yearned for freedom.

 Conclusion